xxks-kkk/linuxjedi.co.uk/content/blog/2017/08/10/knapsack.md

 I'm studying this problem on my way from Beijing to Austin to kill some time.
 This problem works pretty well for this purpose.
-There are three kinds of forms of the problem, which I'll summarize below.
-Also, this is a good example of dynamic programming paradigm.
+There are three kinds of forms for the problem, which I'll illustrate below.
+This problem is a good example of dynamic programming paradigm.

 [TOC]